 - 100 g Milk Chocolate or your dairy free alternative

-- 25 g Unsalted Butter or your dairy free alternative
+- 25 g unsalted butter or dairy free alternative (I use Flora plant butter) or your dairy free alternative

 - Melt the chocolate and butter together in a bowl either in the microwave or over a pan of hot water.